Naibasak/glslview_win/README.md

 # glslview_win
-An opengl shader effect viewer, makes the glslviewer works on windows
+An plugin for sublime text3, target for opengl shader effect viewer, makes the glslviewer works on windows.
+Origin repo is here https://github.com/patriciogonzalezvivo/sublime-glslViewer.